Q-Fly: An Optical Interconnect for Modular Quantum Computers: Projected Performance of the Q-Fly

 \subsubsection{Evaluation setup and conditions}

-The magnitude of the overhead is inversely proportional to the transmission probability through the channel for each photon.
-Using Tab.~\ref{tab:pathloss}, we can estimate the effective loss \cite{azuma2023rmp_quantumrepeater} in single-path quasi-half duplex Q-Fly depicted in Fig.~\ref{fig:q-flies}(a), in decibels, as

-The first term captures the effect of finite success probability at the BSA.
-The second term is the propagation loss in fiber between nodes separated by distance $L$, with $l_f$ denoting the loss per kilometer in fiber, in decibels.
-The last term is $\mathrm{GroupLoss}(k)$ at a single group switch.
-Assumed interconnect lengths $L$ range from several dozens to several hundreds of meters, meaning that for a loss of $l_f = 0.2$ dB/km, photon loss in the fiber can be neglected.
-Q-Fly has directional connectivity between group switches and the number of hops, $N_{hop}$, is defined by the number of group switches on the path connecting end nodes.

-To investigate behavior quantitatively, we assume that the group switch is Bene\v{s}'s non-blocking optical switch network \cite{Spanke:87}.
-Every photon passes through ($2\lceil \log_2{k}\rceil -1$) $2 \times 2$ switches within every group switch.
-Therefore, the insertion loss of every group switch with radix $k$ is roughly

-where $loss_{\mathrm{2 \times 2}}$ is the insertion loss of a single $2 \times 2$ switch inside the group switches.
 We estimated the total losses depended on actual topologies, with parameter settings shown in Tab.~\ref{table:config_simulation}, along with the actual losses.
 We use the insertion loss of a single $2 \times 2$ MEMS switch of 0.4 dB from Tab. \ref{tab:lossbudget}, which means single photon passes through this $2 \times 2$ switch with transmittance of 90\%.

-Finally, the overhead factors are obtained from losses, for example, the factor is 53 for $loss_{Q-Fly} = 7.2$ dB in the first line of Tab.~\ref{table:config_simulation}.
+Control is assumed to be centralized with control over all computational resources and network devices; therefore, all operations are executed at the scheduled time and with precisely controlled duration.
+We assumed durations for local logical one- and two- qubit gates are shorter than remote logical two-qubit gates including communication overhead obtained from Eq. (\ref{formula:loss_Q-Fly_HD}).
+Based on the mantra \emph{Every decibel matters}, usually we select the path to minimize the number of hops over group switches.
+However, sometimes we obtain an earlier operation time by comparing the communication queue length and routing along a longer path.